Need a Home Value Increase? Just Add Starbucks!

 Realistically, Starbucks probably isn’t causing a rise in home values.
 It’s more likely that Starbucks conducts market research, sees an increase in potential customers in an area, and decides to put in a store.
 It’s the same process that every retailer goes through when they’re considering a move into a market.

 Starbucks simply has a customer base with more disposable income.
 How else can you justify a $5 cup of coffee when you can make it at home much cheaper?
 That kind of income belongs to the middle and upper classes.
 Starbucks, Panera Bread, Jason’s Deli, and the like aren’t going to plop down in the middle of the low socioeconomic part of town and hope their customers move in after the fact.

-Just observing our city between Tampa and Orlando, Starbucks can be the beginning, though.
-It’s not unusual to see them move into an area that’s in the early stages of an upswing, drawing middle-class customers and college students.
+Just observing our own city (located between Tampa and Orlando), Starbucks can locate on the front end of development.
+It’s not unusual to see them move into an area that’s in the early stages of an upswing.
+This draws middle-class customers as well as college students.
 During gentrification, a new Starbucks can signal an upswing for home values in that community.
-If other higher class restaurants and stores follow suit, that trend will likely continue as long as there are no major hiccups in the overall housing market.
+If other higher class restaurants and stores follow suit, that trend is likely to continue as long as there are no major hiccups in the overall housing market.

 What’s the Takeaway?

 When you see a new Starbucks come in, that’s good news if you’re ready to act.
 Here are 4 possible scenarios:

 - Current homeowners: Property values rise, giving you a better sales price if and when you decide to move on.
 By making some improvements early, you’ll be helping spur the uptick in value.

 - Prospective homeowners: Get in early before prices begin to rise.
 Consider doing some improvement work on the home in the near future.